RogerParkinson/MultiModuleLog/README.md

 ## Formatting

 It is worth saying here that the logger *never* prints a new line.
 If you want a new line then add a \\n to the end.
-It always prints the module name at the start of the line (or at the start of each call) so the debug message above will look like this:
+It always prints the module name and the level at the start of the line (or at the start of each call) so the debug message above will look like this:

 ```
-[A] debug message
+[A][debug] debug message
 ```

 That way you know where the message came from.